Skip to main content

 tip

 To ensure that requests work correctly for the browser flow, use the -c flag to store the cookies in a file.
-On subsequent requests, you can use the -b flag to read the cookies from the file.
+On following requests, you can use the -b flag to read the cookies from the file.

-Server-side (browser) application
+Server-side browser application

 In browser applications that are server-side rendered, the flow can be initialized with a redirect to Ory executed in the browser which in turn will redirect the browser back to the configured application URL, for example https://myapp.com/login?flow=<uuid>.

-<form method="GET" action="https://{project.slug}.projects.oryapis.com/self-service/login/browser">
+<form method="GET" action="https://$PROJECT_SLUG.projects.oryapis.com/self-service/login/browser">

 <button type="submit">Login</button>